Soft Summer Celebrities: Red Carpet Looks, Makeup, and More

 Supporting a size-inclusive industry, BloomChic’s business model is not sustainable, as it perpetuates the use of non-biodegradable, synthetic clothing while potentially partaking in labor exploitation.
 So, considering that BloomChic qualifies as fast fashion, what can you, as a consumer, do to avoid it?

-Take small steps towards building a sustainable, plus-size wardrobe by making mindful purchasing decisions.
-Above all, keep in mind that you don’t need to buy a lot of clothes to be fashionable.
-With even a few basic pieces, you can put together stylish outfits, perhaps, start building a minimalist capsule wardrobe, and ultimately, find fulfillment in your eco closet.
+PRO Tip: Keep in mind that you don’t need to buy a lot of clothes to be fashionable.
+Start with a few basics, build a minimalist capsule wardrobe, and find joy in your eco-friendly closet.